SUNW4VE/ChromaFire/README.md

 belonging to the game, even kernel-level anti-cheats such as EAC should have trouble detecting it.
-- Due to the ease of use and the improbable chance of anti-cheat detection, had a program of similar nature been released to the public pre-patch, it could have destroyed the entire Pixel Gun 3D community.
+- Due to the ease of use and the improbable chance of anti-cheat detection, if a program of similar nature had been released to the public before patches, it could have destroyed the entire Pixel Gun 3D community.

 Usage: